kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

   whilst if you are a Linux or Mac user, you should have this either already installed, or can install it from your repos or with brew.

-* Once you have opened up git bash or a terminal, you should be able to type `git clone url`, where `url` is the link you copied earlier, from github.
+* Once you have opened up git bash or a terminal, you should be able to type `git clone URL`, where `URL` is the link you copied earlier, from GitHub.

 * It should look something like this: